sogobanwo/datetime-epoch/README.md

 - No external script loading, no dependencies on SDKs

 ## Use Cases
-Convert user-inputted datetime strings to Unix timestamps for server-side processing Convert Unix timestamps from server responses to human-readable datetime strings for display Simplify datetime calculations and conversions in your JavaScript applications and solidity smart contracts
+Convert user-inputted datetime and date strings to Unix timestamps for server-side processing Convert Unix timestamps from server responses to human-readable datetime strings for display Simplify datetime calculations and conversions in your JavaScript applications and solidity smart contracts